Climate and Average Weather Year Round in Slave Lake Canada

 The average daily incident shortwave solar energy experiences extreme seasonal variation over the course of the year.

 The brighter period of the year lasts for 3.8 months, from April 27 to August 19, with an average daily incident shortwave energy per square meter above 5.1 kWh.
-The brightest day of the year is July 6, with an average of 6.3 kWh.
+The brightest month of the year in Slave Lake is June, with an average of 6.2 kWh.

 The darker period of the year lasts for 3.8 months, from October 24 to February 17, with an average daily incident shortwave energy per square meter below 1.7 kWh.
-The darkest day of the year is December 20, with an average of 0.5 kWh.
+The darkest month of the year in Slave Lake is December, with an average of 0.6 kWh.

 For the purposes of this report, the geographical coordinates of Slave Lake are 55.283 deg latitude, -114.769 deg longitude, and 1,913 ft elevation.